 Confused as to what movie is coming out when?
-We've got you covered.
+Here's a handy guide.

-Avengers: Infinity War has come and gone, and now you're wondering what's next for the Marvel Cinematic Universe.
-Luckily, we have you covered with this timeline of all the upcoming movies from Phase 3 and beyond.
-The list will be updated as new release dates are announced.
+Avengers: Endgame has come and gone, and now you're wondering what's next for the Marvel Cinematic Universe.